 Sjӧgren’s syndrome is a prevalent and systemic autoimmune disorder characterized by immune system attacking self-salivary and lacrimal glands, leading to xerostomia and keratoconjunctivitis sicca as major clinical manifestations.
-This disease also can cause an increased incidence of dental diseases, as well as various systemic complications that significantly reduce the quality of life.
+This disease also can cause various systemic complications that greatly decrease the quality of life, and even worse, an increased risk for developing fatal B cell lymphoma.
 To date, there is no effective intervention available for Sjӧgren’s syndrome.

 Jilin University, China, PhD, 2009, Immunology